 The fun kicks off on Saturday with a warm up coaching day providing some expertise input for those isolated sailors in the International fleet.
 There follows three days of RS Aerocup racing, Sunday to Tuesday.
 The Garda weather is looking good.
 The fresh morning ‘Peler’ winds from the north may provide a good early start option over the weekend with the southerly ‘Ora’ wind providing a back up later in the day too.

-A full line op of the entries and the results, once racing starts on Sunday, can be found here.
+A full line op of the entries and the results, once racing starts on Sunday.